miniblog/engine/doc/about.md

 # About Miniblog

 Miniblog is a minimal blogging system, written in object-oriented PHP, aimed primarily at developers.
-It is an ongoing experiment in sustainable software design.
-My aim is to create a blogging system that provides only the features that are really needed, only those that bring real value.
+It is an ongoing experiment in minimal software design: my aim is to create a blogging system that provides only the features that are really needed, only those that bring real value.

 Decisions about what is *needed* are subjective, of course, but there are several, more objective requirements that can be held in mind and balanced: